 This course is designed for students who have not studied AFL before.
-Students are introduced to oral and written skills, in order to be able to communicate in basic AFL.
-As well as the linguistic elements involved, students are AFL (Standard 3B) introduced to the culture and way of Arabic and Arabic-speaking countries.
+Students will be introduced to oral and written skills, in order to be able to communicate in basic AFL.
+As well as the linguistic elements involved, students are introduced to the culture and way of Arabic and Arabic-speaking countries.